WebberZone/top-10/readme.txt

 	* New option to turn on debug mode.
 You can turn this on when requesting support.
 Find it under the Counter/Tracker tab
 	* New option to add the tracker js file on all pages, not just singular pages.
 Helps with minification/concatenation
 	* New date filter in the Popular posts listing page to see the views on a particular date
+	* New option to turn ON/OFF the number formatting of the post counts.
+ON by default

 * Enhancements:
 	* Load tracker in footer